niplav/site/notes.md

 	* Action: I adjust my posture
 2. Nail-biting
 	* Trigger: I notice myself biting my nails
-	* Action: I put my hands on a desk/my lap, and focus on each of my fingertips for a couple of seconds
+	* Action: I put my hands on a desk/my lap, and focus on each of my fingertips for one in-out breath
 3. Disabling web blocker
 	* Trigger: I try to disable Leechblock in my browser
 	* Action: I take a walk around the house